 Residents concerned about specific development impacts or changes to neighborhood character might be negatively affected if the new code doesn't adequately address their concerns.

-The city is looking at how fences and building setbacks work in open space zones, which could change how these areas look and function.
+The city is looking at how fences and building setbacks work in open space areas, which could change the look and feel of these public lands.

 Residents are worried about the massive water and power usage of proposed data centers in Box Elder County and how it might affect Ogden.